lucproglangcourse/scalamu/README.markdown

 # Quick Start

-Natural numbers as the initial F-algebra of the `Option` endofunctor.
+Natural numbers as the initial algebra of the `Option` endofunctor.

     import scalaz._
     import Scalaz._